Cahokia Mounds, Tours and The Zoo

 Cahokia Mounds State Historic Site

 We ventured over to see what the Cahokia Mounds were all about.
 It’s really hard to get the splendor of it all from the ground.
 After all, this site at one time encompassed 4,000 acres.
 Today it’s around 2,000 acres.
-Some of the best depictions of it are aerial views which can be seen at this link.
+Some of the best depictions of it are aerial views.

 Prairie Grass Display